Tipriest/joystick_node/readme.md

 ### reference

-This joystick tool is based on https://github.com/drewnoakes/joystick
+This joystick tool is based on https://github.com/drewnoakes/joystick and unitree_mujoco

 ```
 sudo apt install joystick